|Beautiful Roasted Cherry Tart|

 1. Preheat oven to 400° F.

 2. Stem, wash and pit the cherries.
-Put on baking sheet lined with parchment.
+Put them on a baking sheet lined with parchment.
 Stir together a few tablespoons of each maple syrup and olive oil in a small bowl with a little bit of sea salt.
 Bake for 10 minutes.
 Then add the kirschwasser or brandy.
 Let cool.
-These may be done ahead of time and kept in refrigerator for a day or two.
+These may be done ahead of time and kept in the refrigerator for a day or two.

 3. Put tart shell on serving plate.
 Brush the bottom with some of the melted jam.
 Then sprinkle with the crushed Almond Macaroons.
 I used Amaretti Lazzaroni.